| Main index | Section 8 | 日本語 | Options |

 # kgdb -n #

-Be sure to fill in the server IP address and change the interface name if needed, and to configure
+Be sure to fill in the server IP address and change the interface name if needed.

 Support for encrypted kernel core dumps and netdump was added in FreeBSD 12.0 .